-And as before, comparing the three counties (San Mateo, Santa Clara, and Santa Cruz), San Mateo is the most expensive and overall it becomes less expensive in Santa Clara County, then less expensive still in Santa Cruz County.
-Alameda County has a little of Silicon Valley, but that area is in a totally different MLS system so is not part of this analysis.
+In terms of expense, San Mateo is the most costly of these 3, and overall it becomes less expensive in Santa Clara County, then less expensive still in Santa Cruz County.
+Alameda County has a little of Silicon Valley, but that area is in a different MLS system so is not part of this analysis.

-What does it cost to buy a house in Silicon Valley?
+What does it cost to buy a house or condo in Silicon Valley?

-In Santa Clara County (home to Palo Alto, Cupertino, Sunnyvale, Mountain View, San Jose, and my own Los Gatos), the average sale price is about $1,510,000 and the median sale price has been bouncing around in the $1.25 to 1.4 million range for the last few months.
+In Santa Clara County (home to Palo Alto, Cupertino, Sunnyvale, Mountain View, San Jose, and my own Los Gatos), the average sale price is $1,413,000 and the median sale price $1,185,000 – quite a bit lower than last spring.

 Santa Clara County